GOOD: Towards Domain Generalized Orientated Object Detection: Experiment

-\textbf{On Rotation Angle Prediction} To investigate the benefit of the proposed GOOD on rotation angle prediction, we report the root-mean-square deviation (RMSD) between the rotation angle prediction and the rotation angle ground truth, under the SODA$\rightarrow$\{DOTA-1.0, DOTA-1.5, DOTA-2.0\} setting.
-Table.~\ref{ablationangle}~shows that when the proposed GOOD is embedded on either RoI-Tran or ReDet, the RMSD (in rad) of the rotation angle can be significantly reduced.
+To investigate if the proposed GOOD is able to improve the rotation angle prediction on unseen target domains, we report the root-mean-square deviation (RMSD) between the rotation angle prediction and the rotation angle ground truth, under the SODA$\rightarrow$\{DOTA-1.0, DOTA-1.5, DOTA-2.0\} setting.
+The reported RMSD is an average of the RMSD value of each object from a certain domain.
+Ideally, a more domain generalized oriented object detector is supposed to infer more precise rotation angle prediction on unseen target domains than the baseline.

+For more comprehensive inspection, two baselines, namely, RoI-Tran and ReDet are both involved.
+Table.~\ref{ablationangle}~shows that when the proposed GOOD is embedded into either RoI-Tran or ReDet, the RMSD (in rad) of the rotation angle can be significantly reduced.
 These outcomes show the proposed GOOD can improve the rotation angle prediction on unseen target domains.